Impact and implementation pathways in the (MBIE) Smart Ideas proposals

-In this article, we will focus on writing two of these sections, the benefit to New Zealand and the implementation pathway.
+This article will focus on writing two of these sections, the benefit to New Zealand and the implementation pathway.
 Read on, or find out how we can help you develop your sections.

 Benefit to New Zealand

 Typically, when I read a grant proposal, the first question I have for the researcher is – “Why is this important?”
 Usually, I am asking this because the proposal has not made this clear to me.
-When considering your benefit to New Zealand section, ask yourself why is this important then ask again and again until you are no longer talking about developing a new product or process, or finding the difference between process x and y.
+When considering your benefit to New Zealand section, ask yourself why is this important, then ask again and again until you are no longer talking about developing a new product or process, or finding the difference between process x and y.
 The question you need to answer is, how is your potential innovative discovery or solution going to make a difference?
 In what way will it make a difference, and how will this happen?

 To simplify, think about it this way: